Are you using text messaging marketing to promote your business? If yes, you should know some facts about SMS marketing before starting.

 - Integrating SMS marketing into your other marketing campaigns improves your chances of getting your message straight to your customers.

-- SMS is an excellent channel to get feedback from your customers via surveys, questionnaires and polls.
+- SMS is an excellent channel for customer feedback via surveys, questionnaires and polls.

 - A text message is unobtrusive since recipients can read and respond to your message at their convenience.